 Wellness visits with your doctor are important.
 Your PCP will examine you, provide or recommend screenings based on your age and needs, review your health history and current medications.
 Your PCP will coordinate the services you need to keep you healthy.
-During your visit, let your PCP know if anything has changed since your last visit, if you have any questions, and how you are doing with your plan of care.
+During your visit, let your PCP know if anything has changed since your last visit, if you have any questions and how you are doing with your plan of care.
 When speaking with your PCP, always give the most honest and up to date information about your physical, social, and mental health so that you can get the care that best meets your needs.

-Service Frequency - Population Blood Pressure check Yearly Cholesterol Every 5 years starting at age 35 for men and 45 for women, starting at age 20 if at increased risk Diabetes Adults aged 40 to 70 years who are overweight or obese Colon Cancer Screening Age 50-75, frequency depends on test used: stool based - yearly to every 3 years, flexsigmoid every 5 years, CT colonography every 5 years, or colonoscopy every 10 years Sexually Transmitted Disease Screening HIV - Once for all adults regardless of risk, additionally based on risk.
-Hepatitis C (HCV) - Once for anyone born between 1945 and 1965, others based on risk Hepatitis B - adults at increased risk Chlamydia/Gonorrhea - Yearly for women age 16 to 24 if sexually active, based on risk for age 25+ Syphilis - Adults at increased risk Influenza Vaccine Yearly TdaP (tetanus, diphtheria, acellular Pertussis) Vaccine Once as an adult (if didn't receive at age 11-12), During every pregnancy Td (tetanus) Vaccine Every 10 years, additional doses if dictated by risk Shingles (zoster) Vaccine Once for All adults age 60 and older Pneumococcal vaccine (PPSV23) Once for Everyone (age 2-64) with diabetes, lung disease, heart disea smokers, alcoholism, or other risk factors (talk to your doctor to determine your risk) Breast Cancer Screening (via Mammogram) Every 2 years age 50-75, risk based 40-50 Lung Cancer Screening Yearly for adults age 55-80 with 30 pack-year smoking history who are actively smoking or quit smoking less than 15 years ago, screening dor using Low Dose CT (LDCT) scan Cervical Cancer Screening Every 3 years for women ages 21-29, every 5 years for women ages 30- 65 Substance Use/Misuse: Alcohol, Tobacco, Other Adult 18 and older.
+Adult Preventive Care Recommendations Service Frequency/Population Blood Pressure Check Yearly Cholesterol Every 5 years starting at age 35 for men and 45 for women, starting age 20 if at increased risk Diabetes Adults aged 40 to 70 years who are overweight or obese Colon Cancer Screening Age 50-75, frequency depends on test used: stool based-yearly to every 3 years, flexsigmoid-every 5 years, CT colonography-every 5 years or colonscopy-every 10 years Sexually Transmitted Disease Screening HIV-Once for all adults regardless of risk, additionally based on risk Hepatitis C (HCV)-Once for anyone born between 1945 and 1965, other based on risk Hepatitis B-adults at increased risk Chlamydia/Gonorrhea-Yearly for women age 16 to 24 if sexually active, based on risk for age 25+ Syphilis-Adults at increased risk Influenza Vaccine Yearly TdaP (tetanus, diphtheria, acellular Pertussis) Vaccine Once as an adult (if didn't receive at age 11-12), during every pregnancy Td (tetanus) Vaccine Every 10 years, additional doses if dictated by risk Shingles (zoster) Vaccine Once for all adults age 60 and older Pneumococcal Vaccine (PPSV23) Once for everyone (age 2-64) with diabetes, lung disease, heart disease, smokers, alcoholism or other risk factors (talk to your doctor to determine your risk) Breast Cancer Screening (via mammogram) Every 2 years age 50-75, risk-based 40-50 Lung Cancer Screening Yearly for adults age 55-80 with 30 pack-year smoking history who are actively smoking or quit smoking less than 15 years ago, screening done using Low Dose CT (LDCT) scan Cervical Cancer Screening Every 3 years for women ages 21-29, every 5 years for women ages 30-65 Substance Use/Misuse: Alcohol, Tobacco, Other Adults 18 and over.
 Yearly or more frequently depending on risk.